JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 solve(p::Problem, o::Options)
 ```

-which is a framework, that you in general should not change or redefine.
+which is a framework that you in general should not change or redefine.
 It uses the following methods, which also need to be implemented on your own
 algorithm, if you want to provide one.